ookeooke/Test-1-Godot/.github/instructions/tower-defense-claude.instructions.md

----
+If something is unclear, ask one short clarification question.  investigation of ALL sources of problem, not just the tweens and modulation.

 applyTo: '**'
 ---
 Provide project context and coding guidelines that AI should follow when generating code, answering questions, or reviewing changes.
 Don't create any documentation files.
 Just implement the code and explain changes in your message.Game is for mobile and steam platforms.
-Godot v4.5.stable.official
+Godot v4.5.1 stable.official

 ## Code Style
 - Keep it simple